School of Education

 Concentration Courses (15 credits)

-Students choose a concentration in one of the following areas: elementary, secondary, or Autism/severe disabilities.
-A special education technology focus area is also an option.
+Students choose a concentration in one of the following areas: K-12 or Autism/Severe Disabilities.
 Students take 15 credits in their concentration including one course in assistive or educational technology.
 Please see the recommended courses for the concentrations.

-Students pursuing an additional DE certification as part of the master’s program should consult with their advisor regarding courses required by the state.
+- Students pursuing an additional teaching DE certification as part of the master’s program should consult with their advisor regarding courses required by the state.

 Application Information

-Please see this page for information on applying to the M.Ed. in Exceptional Children and Youth program.
+Please see this page for information on applying to the M.Ed. in Teaching Students with Disabilities program.